danog/MadelineProto/README.md

     * <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#openfileappendonly-string-path-amp-file-file" name="openFileAppendOnly">Opens a file in append-only mode: openFileAppendOnly</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/phone.receivedCall.html" name="phone.receivedCall">Optional: notify the server that the user is currently busy in a call: this will automatically refuse all incoming phone calls until the current phone call is ended: phone.receivedCall</a>
     * <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#updatesettings-settingsabstract-settings-void" name="updateSettings">Parse, update and store settings: updateSettings</a>
+    * <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#pauseplay-int-id-void" name="pausePlay">Pauses playback of the current audio file in the call: pausePlay</a>
     * <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#validateeventhandlerclass-class-string-eventhandler-class-list-eventhandlerissue" name="validateEventHandlerClass">Perform static analysis on a certain event handler class, to make sure it satisfies some performance requirements: validateEventHandlerClass</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/messages.updatePinnedMessage.html" name="messages.updatePinnedMessage">Pin a message: messages.updatePinnedMessage</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/channels.updatePinnedForumTopic.html" name="channels.updatePinnedForumTopic">Pin or unpin forum topics: channels.updatePinnedForumTopic</a>